acionescu/fruit-fly/README.md

-#Simple event based, status notification demo
+#This is a status sharing demo app, built with web-events and websockets

+Here are the specs:

 ##The user